Sarawak State Museum

+The Sarawak State Museum (Muzium Negeri Sarawak) is the oldest museum in Borneo.
+It was founded in 1888 and opened in 1891 in a purpose-built building in Kuching, Sarawak.

 History

-The visit of Alfred Wallace, may have increased Charles Brooke's interest in the natural history of Sarawak to the extent that, since 1878, he asked his officers to collect specimens throughout the state, with a view to building a museum in the future.
+It has been said that naturalist Alfred Russel Wallace encouraged Charles Brooke, the second White Rajah of Sarawak, to establish the museum (there is no evidence for this as Wallace, although he did return to England with Charles (Johnson) in 1862, supported his elder brother, Brooke, when he was disinherited in 1863, and retained no known links).
+Indeed, naturalists Beccari, Doria, and Hornaday are more likely to have encouraged the Rajah, in 1878, to ask his officers to collect specimens throughout the state, with a view to building a museum in the future, and he asked for land from the Anglican Mission in 1880.
 As the collections began to increase, the specimens were put inside a clock tower at a government office.
 Then, the specimens were moved to a room above an old vegetable market when Hugh Brooke Low's collections arrived from the Rajang River.
 The room above the old vegetable market acted as a temporary museum and was open to the public.
 Finally, the proper Sarawak museum was built in 1889 and opened on 4 August 1891.
 The museum extended a new wing in 1911.
 However, the brick work steps outside the old wing was demolished in 1912.
 The building was built to permanently house and display local indigenous arts and crafts, and collections of local animals.

 During the Japanese Occupation, the museum was directed by a Japanese officer, who was sympathetic to its goals.
 He protected it and the museum suffered very little damage or looting.

 The historic building has been renovated.
 It is used to exhibit and interpret collections on the natural history of Sarawak.
 Shell Oil sponsored an exhibit on the petroleum industry, which has been important to Borneo.
 In addition, it displays archaeological artifacts and reconstructions of examples of the traditional life of the indigenous peoples, and of their arts and crafts.
 It has the most comprehensive archaeological, natural history, and ethnographic collections on Borneo.

 Starting 23 October 2017, the state museum was temporarily closed for refurbishment works.
 A total of RM28 million was spent on renovating the historic museum building with another RM 280 million spent on constructing a new museum campus building nearby.
-The new museum building named as "Borneo Cultures Museum" was opened in March 2022.
+The new museum building named as the Borneo Cultures Museum was opened in March 2022.
 It is the largest museum complex in Malaysia, and second largest in Southeast Asia, after Singapore National Museum.
+However, the reopening of the Sarawak State Museum has since been delayed due to the complexity of fitting out galleries and exhibitions.